a2stuff/a2d/res/notes/testplan.md

 * Configure at least two shortcuts.
 Launch DeskTop.
 Shortcuts > Run a Shortcut....
 Cancel.
 Verify that neither shortcut is invoked.

+* Launch DeskTop.
+Shortcuts > Run a Shortcut.
+Verify the OK button is disabled.
+Click on an item.
+Verify the OK button becomes enabled.
+Click on a blank option.
+Verify the OK button becomes disabled.
+Use the arrow keys to move selection.
+Verify that the OK button becomes enabled.

 ## File Types